 iii).
 Find out where they got links from: It’s easy to find out where your competitor’s links are coming from.
 Right on the Openlinkprofiler.org results page, scroll down and you’ll find this:

 To find additional inbound links for your competitor’s URL, use Backlinkwatch.com.

 The final piece of the puzzle is to find ways to get links from these authority sites.
 You could use broken link building (more on this later), guest blogging, blogger outreach, PR, networking and several other link building techniques.

 Links are still the currency of the web.
 Trusted links make up a significant portion of Google’s 200 ranking factors.
 One survey found that links (internal and external) primarily dictate where your web page is ranked.

 If you approach link building the way others have in the past, you could face a pretty tough challenge.
 There are other ways to go about it, though.
-For instance, Brian Dean of Backlinko increased his search traffic by 110% in 14 days, partially because he employed broken link tactics as part of a broader strategy.
+For example, Brian Dean of Backlinko, increased his search traffic by 110% in 14 days, partially because he employed broken link tactics as part of a broader strategy.

 He didn’t just increase search rankings for a specific page – his entire site started performing well in search, because a single link from an authority site will pass more link juice to your site than ten mediocre or low-quality links.
 Here are his traffic stats:

 Broken link building or dead link building has become a very popular topic.
 But, most new bloggers aren’t using it to get authority inbound links.